 Much has been made of the strong democratic principles of Aung San Suu Kyi.
 Despite winning the Nobel Peace Prize, her rise to power in Burma has disappointed many.
-Lyndsey Croal consider the issues at play.
+Lyndsey Croal considers the issues at play.

 Daw Aung San Suu Kyi, the Burmese political figure and Nobel Peace Prize recipient, has been venerated internationally for her philosophy of non-violence and for standing up for human rights in a country with a recent history of violence and persecution.
 Her early role in the National League for Democracy (NLD) and its 1990 election success, which the military refused to accept, led to her house arrest between 1989 and 2010.
 Her messages of peace and unity during those years earned her the fond title of Ahmay (mother) for many Burmese.
 She was seen as a true liberator of the people.